Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: V. Quasipotentials for one dimensional Diffusive Models

 Obviously both differential equations should have the same solutions given the boundary conditions.
-Just by eliminating $\phi^{*''}(x)$ from both equations we get a relation between $f_0$ and $f_1$ at the stationary state that help us to determine the missing parts of $f$.
-We use all these properties to finish the computation in all three cases: \begin{itemize} \item (a) $f_{00}(v_0)=v_0$ and therefore:
+Just by eliminating $\phi^{*''}(x)$ from both equations we get a relation between $f_0$ and $f_1$ at the stationary state that help us to determine the missing parts of $f$ in all three cases: \begin{itemize} \item {\it Case (a):} $f_{00}(v_0)=v_0$ and therefore: